 One of the best ways to beat the heat in the summer is heading to the water—whether that means an ocean, lake, river, or canal.
 But why rent a house near the water when you can actually stay on the water?
 There are all sorts of floating accommodations across the United States.
 Some are permanently docked in marina neighborhoods, like those in Seattle and Sausalito.
 Other cruise freely in popular houseboating destinations like Lake Powell, Lake Mead, and Lake Havasu.
 You’ll find houseboats floating in places you may not expect, such as a private lake in Virginia or a glampsite on the Mississippi River.

 In most of the better-known houseboat destinations, local companies rent out fleets of multiperson boats.
 But some of the best we’ve seen are these quirky, charming vessels listed on Airbnb and Vrbo.
-And since you’re renting the entire place, one of these 9 charming houseboat rentals might just be a perfect solution to your summer socially distanced vacation needs.
+Here are 9 charming houseboat rentals to book for your next summer getaway.

 1. “Sleepless in Seattle” houseboat dream